wavefrontHQ/docs/pages/doc/authorization_faq.md

 * Assign a role to the group.
 * Give [view or modify access](access.html) for individual dashboards and alerts to the group.

-Our groups do *not* currently synchronize with groups in your identity provider (IdP) such as Active Directory or LDAP.
+The groups in your Wavefront environment do *not* currently synchronize with the groups in your identity provider (IdP) such as Active Directory or LDAP.

 ### What's the Everyone Group?